Musk begins Twitter takeover as top executives fired, report says

 Mr Musk arrived at the company’s headquarters on Wednesday carrying a sink and met with engineers and advertising executives before the firings became public on Thursday evening.

+“Entering Twitter HQ – let that sink in!” the world’s richest person tweeted with a video of him in the lobby of the building on Wednesday.

-Earlier in the day, Mr Musk wrote a message to advertisers saying that the platform would not become “a free-for-all hellscape.”
+Earlier on Thursday, Mr Musk wrote a message to advertisers saying that the platform would not become “a free-for-all hellscape.”

 “I wanted to reach out personally to share my motivation in acquiring Twitter.
 There has been much speculation about why I bought Twitter and what I think about advertising.
 Most of it has been wrong”, he said.